Bigger teeth, scarier thrills revive a dormant 'Jurassic World'

-LOS ANGELES (Reuters) - The dinosaurs are bigger, the rides are scarier and there’s a dashing new leading pair as the main attraction: “Jurassic World” is open for business again and hoping to entice a new generation used to getting more bang for its movie buck.
+LOS ANGELES, June 9 (Reuters) - The dinosaurs are bigger, the rides are scarier and there’s a dashing new leading pair as the main attraction: “Jurassic World” is open for business again and hoping to entice a new generation used to getting more bang for its movie buck.

 The film, out in U.S. theaters on Friday, revives the classic sci-fi action franchise that began with Steven Spielberg making dinosaurs come to life in 1993’s “Jurassic Park.”